AWS Billing and Cost Management – Certification

 AWS Billing and Cost Management

-Analyzing Costs with Graphs
+Analyzing Costs with Cost Explorer

 Budgets

-• Budgets use the cost visualization provided by Cost Explorer to show the status of the budgets and to provide forecasts of your estimated costs.
+• Budgets use the cost visualization provided by Cost Explorer to show the status of the budgets and to provide forecasts of estimated costs.

 Cost Allocation Tags